MURRAY CLAN DNA RESEARCH PROJECT

 c) Bothwell in Lanarkshire later- granted to Grandsons by ruling monarch.

-Freskyn was despatched from his Scottish homelands of Strathbroch near Uphill today, to the Moray area along with Flemish loyalists and possibly his sons, to purge the vicinity of invading Norsemen & Morayshire rebels , which they accomplished very successfully, hence the Freskyn family land grants in Duffus near Elgin in Morayshire.
+Freskyn son of Ollec / Ollech (who was possibly residing in Pembrokeshire Wales and may have arrived with William the Conqueror in 1066); known as Fresechinus filius Ollech , was dispatched from either Wales where he resided in 1130, or his Scottish homelands of Strathbroch ( near Uphill today,) to the Moray area along with Flemish loyalists and possibly his sons.This was argued to have been in order to purge the vicinity of invading Norsemen & Morayshire rebels, which they accomplished very successfully, hence the Freskyn family land grants in Duffus near Elgin in Morayshire.
 Also the feuds between King David and his nephew at that time regarding the succession may have contributed to Freskyn and sons presence in the area.
-It has been argued that this family are the ancestors of Lords Bothwell from which line descends the hero Andrew Moray compatriot of William Wallace.
-It is important to note though, that no historical documentation designates Freskyn nor his Kin as Flemish, nor were they ever referred to in Conveyancing records as 'de Flandrensis- Flemish'.
+This line, apparently as ancestors of Lords Bothwell from which line descends the hero Andrew Moray compatriot of William Wallace.
+It is important to note though, that no historical documentation designates Freskyn nor his Kin as Flemish, nor were they ever referred to in Conveyancing records as 'de Flandrensis' or Flemish.
 It has been argued that all important Flemish families were without exception, designated as such.
-Freskyn's line on the other hand- was apparently not.
+Freskyn's line on the other hand, was apparently not.
+Arguably this may have been because he was a first or second generation son/grandson born in the British Isles though.

-There is historical evidence that the Freskyn family were said to have historically split into two branches initially, after either Freskyn or his son William intermarried with the ancient Royal House of Moray (Johannah?): A basic description of this family can be found
+As noted, there is historical evidence that the Freskyn family were said to have historically split into two branches initially, after either Freskyn or his son William intermarried with the ancient Royal House of Moray (Johannah?):

 a) the branch of Son William de Moravia taking the surname Moray.. " Wilhelmus filius Frisgin".